ratawfiq/SoftwareEngineer/README.md

 v1.3 - 11/10/18 - Eric

-Created "Make a user account page"
+Created "Make a user account page".
 So far username and password validation works, but someone should double check Need to get google API check to work.
 Goal is to send a warning, but allow the user to make the account.
-Need to put call in to store data into database
+Need to put call in to store data into database.